 - A financially literate team with vast experience in the field

 In 2009, the Global Impact Investing Network (GIIN), a non-profit membership organization was established with the sole aim of convening impact investors to facilitate knowledge, exchange of innovative investment approaches and produce valuable resources to enhance great financial returns alongside sustainable solutions.
-According to their latest statistics, GIIN brags 330 members across 50 countries.
-This has greatly reduced barriers to impact investing.ore investors can allocate capital to companies and businesses.
+GIIN, which has over 330 members across 50 countries including KCV has greatly reduced barriers to impact investing by building a strong foundation and developing activities such as education and research that help to fasten the development of a consistent impact investment industry.

 GIIN CEO and Co-founder, Amit Bouri, says “Sustainable investment and impact investing, in particular – is key to tackling the climate crisis and is growing in popularity.”
 Bouri underscores that sustainable and impact investing is not just for the well abled or the millennials.
 To him, what matters is converting that interest into actual investment and actual impact.